-Rigevidon Product Information
+Rigevidon Pill Product Information

 Rigevidon stops ovulation, thickens cervical mucus to make it more difficult for sperm to reach and fertilise an egg, and helps thin the uterine lining to prevent a fertilised egg from implanting.
-Rigevidon pills should be taken for 21 consecutive days followed by a 7-day break.
+Rigevidon pills should be taken for 21 consecutive days, followed by a 7-day break.

 Rigevidon is used to prevent unplanned pregnancies.
 It is 99% effective at stopping ovulation, reducing the probability of sperm reaching the egg following intercourse, and preventing a fertilised egg from attaching to the womb lining should fertilisation occur.